TomStuart92/TomStuart92.github.io/_posts/16-10-14-DBServer.md

 ```

 We can instantly pull a few things out of this:
 - We're going to need a server, with at least two routes (/set and /get).
 - The presence of query strings on these routes tell us they need to accept GET requests.
 - We'll need some way to persist the given params in local memory.
 - Our system needs to be easily extendable to add a database.

-## Step One - Choosing Tech and setup
+## Step One - Choosing Tech and Setup

 This challenge screams lightweight implementation.
 We don't need the associated baggage of a framework like Rails.
 All we want is a slimmed down server, and some associated logic.